 I am still not entirely impressed.
-I can't lie of course, there is some feeling of "validation of the cause" whenever, these days, I encounter polished mayonnaise news coverage about one or another agency going encrypted, and woah, what a real bad thing that is for our would-be "free" society.
+While I can't lie, there is some feeling of "validation of the cause" when today I encounter polished mayonnaise news coverage about one or another agency going encrypted, and woah, what a real bad thing that is for our would-be "free" society.

 But there is a big problem with most of this coverage.
 It's not honest, and if the outcome were as I imagine, it could actually be worse.